Data protection at AWS

 According to AWS's self-presentation, requests from US authorities are always carefully checked and, if necessary, rejected.
 With regard to data protection, Amazon AWS also emphasizes that data encrypted by the customer will only be released to US authorities in encrypted form.

-For AWS services with encryption, AWS's own KMS service is used, which ensures that AWS itself has no way of decrypting the plaintext.
+For AWS services with Encryption AWS's own KMS service is used, which ensures that AWS itself has no way of decrypting the plaintext.

 This means that AWS can be used in compliance with data protection regulations, but only if encryption is actually used and possible residual risks have been assessed as acceptable as part of the transfer impact assessment.